HassanSajjad-302/HMake/README.md

 </details>

 HMake has first-class support for C++20 modules and header units, including the ability to compile them without a prior scanning step.
+During compilation, newly discovered module/hu dependencies can be prioritized in the build queue when other units are already waiting on them (see **Builder** above).
 It is currently the only build system with this capability.
 The approach is described in [ISO paper P2978](https://htmlpreview.github.io/?https://github.com/HassanSajjad-302/iso-papers/blob/main/generated/my-paper.html) and requires [this Clang fork](https://github.com/llvm/llvm-project/pull/147682).